MLSDev/development-standards/common/common.md

 ## In a nutshell

-* Provide the best possible user experience
+* Provide the best possible User Experience
 * Handle errors and exceptions carefully
 * Take user personal data security into account
 * Never use non-stable components in production code
 * Never use deprecated API
+* Never use outdated components
 * Don’t reinvent the wheel
 * Check licenses of third-party components
 * Use industry standard technologies and and follow best practices for networking